Dark Sectors with Mass Thresholds Face Cosmological Datasets: Dark Sector Model

 With the addition of interactions, the dark sector models of interest for this work introduce a total of five or six parameters beyond $\Lambda$CDM depending on whether the WIDM or SIDM model for interactions is adopted.
 In the next section, we shall first consider a dark sector model without dark matter interactions, whose impact we assess only at a second stage.

 Before moving on to the presentation of our results, an important comment is in order.
-Beyond the CMB and LSS spectra, it is well known that additional relativistic degrees of freedom affect Big Bang Nucleosynthesis (BBN) as well.
+Beyond the CMB and LSS spectra, it is well known that additional relativistic degrees of freedom affect big bang nucleosynthesis (BBN) as well.
 In the models of interest, BBN would then lead to a constraint on $\Delta N_{\text{eff}}^{\text{UV}}\leq 0.39$ ($95\%$ C.L., BBN+$Y_p$+$D$)~\cite{Fields:2019pfx} (see also~\cite{Planck:2018vyg} for discussion on uncertainties).
 However, the dark sector might be populated after BBN, so that the constraint above would not apply.
-For instance, one may consider a massive particle that decays into a light dark sector after BBN, while contributing a negligible fraction of the energy density at the epoch of BBN (see also~\cite{Aloni:2023tff} for a post-BBN dark sector model involving dark sector-neutrino interactions).
+For instance, one may consider a massive particle that decays into a light dark sector after BBN, while contributing a negligible fraction of the energy density at the epoch of BBN (see also~\cite{Aloni:2023tff} for a post-BBN dark sector model involving dark sector-neutrino interactions, or~\cite{Ghosh:2023ocl} for another scenario with relativistic degrees of freedom generated after BBN).
 Therefore, in order not to exclude such possibilities, we will not be imposing a BBN constraint on $\Delta N_{\text{eff}}^{\text{UV}}$ in our work (see instead~\cite{Schoneberg:2022grr} for a different perspective).
 Therefore, an additional layer of detail needs to be included in any viable particle physics model.